Melvynx/Melvynx/README.md

 ### Hi there 👋

-I represent myself as a penguin bear 🐧🐻 and I work at QoQa.ch as otter 🦦.
+I represent myself as a penguin 🐧 and I work at QoQa.ch as otter 🦦.
 Web, mobile backend, I try to touch everything.
 I prefer the web for now.

 💬 Speak with me on [Twitter](https://twitter.com/melvynx_)